keya-rony/Analysing-Model-Vehicle-Company-In-MySQL/README.md

 The following Analysis will be conducted on the following;

 * Are all the warehouses currently is use needed.
 What is the total inventory of each warehouse?
 * Are there products with high stock levels but low sales?
-Are there products with more stocks than Orders?
+Are there products with less inventory than Pending Orders?
 * What is the comparison of various product lines?
 * Is there a relationship between prices and there sales levels?
 * Who are the customers contributing the most sales?